-The internship at SPACE offers emerging artists and arts administrators a hands on, immersive and impactful experience.
-The internship equips participants with necessary and useful skills that will aid them in their transition into the professional arena.
-SPACE selects nine to twelve interns (college students, recent college graduates or young adults) to live on the bucolic centuries old Ryder Farm over a period of six to eight weeks during SPACE’s residency season, which runs May through October annually.
-The SPACE intern corps shares living quarters and communal meals with roughly 250 residents each season at Ryder Farm.
+The internship at SPACE offers emerging professionals an immersive and impactful experience, equipping participants with useful skills to aid them in their transition into the professional arena.
+SPACE selects nine to twelve interns (college students, recent college graduates and young adults) each year to live and work on Ryder Farm, an idyllic 222 year old working farm in Brewster, New York.
+Internships take place over six to eight weeks during SPACE’s residency season, which runs June through October.
+The SPACE intern corps shares living quarters and communal meals with approximately 200 residents each season at Ryder Farm.

-SPACE interns make vital contributions to the daily operations of the organization while learning the skills and forging the relationships needed to succeed in their careers.
-The SPACE Internship engages participants in the artistic, programmatic, culinary and administrative functions of the organization as well as the ongoing care, maintenance and groundskeeping of Ryder Farm and its facilities.
-Interns gain skills and training including office management, hospitality, event execution, helping to prepare, serve and clear communal meals, taking part in sharings of work-in-development from resident artists, and support research that informs SPACE's marketing and development efforts.
-Beyond their practical training, interns benefit from the dozens of connections made during their internship, with independent artists, industry leaders, and representatives from notable arts organizations in New York and beyond.
+The SPACE Internship engages participants in the artistic, programmatic, culinary and administrative functions of the organization.
+Additionally, interns contribute to the ongoing care and maintenance of Ryder Farm and its facilities.
+Interns gain skills and training including office management, hospitality, event execution and meal prep, and also take part in sharings of work-in-development from resident artists, and support research that informs SPACE's marketing and development efforts.
+Beyond their practical training, interns benefit from the dozens of connections made during their internship, with independent artists, industry leaders and representatives from leading arts and theatre organizations organizations in New York and beyond.

 All interns receive housing and three farm-fresh meals daily.
 SPACE will also assist interns in obtaining college credit when possible.
-Internships typically last 6 consecutive weeks between June and October (with Mondays off).
+Internships typically last 6 consecutive weeks between June and October (with Sundays off).

-Please email Maggie Raymond at email@example.com with questions.
+Please email SPACE’s Company Manager, Maggie Raymond at email@example.com with questions.